- Overview

 Please note, the Swim Instructor/s reserve the right to change the itinerary at any time should the conditions require it as your safety and wellbeing is our top priority at all times.
 In these circumstances we will make the best alternative arrangements possible that maintain the integrity of the original itinerary.

 We’re delighted to host you at Loch Katrine Eco Lodge in one of the most beautiful parts of The Trossachs overlooking Loch Katrine and Ben Venue.
-Four nights accommodation on a twin share basis are included in your package in the Ben lodges with bed linen provided.
+Three nights accommodation on a twin share basis are included in your package in the Ben lodges with bed linen provided.

 Located 7 miles from Callander and 5 miles from Aberfoyle, your Eco Lodge is the perfect base for your Swim & Hike trip.
 There is a nearby café and takeaway a short walk away.